halcy/Mastodon.py/tests/README.markdown

 This test suite uses [VCR.py][] to record requests to Mastodon and replay them in successive runs.

 If you want to add or change tests, you will need a Mastodon development server running on `http://localhost:3000`, with the default `admin` user and default password.
+To set this up, follow the development guide and set up the database using "rails db:setup".

 It also needs a test OAuth app and an additional test user to be set up by applying the provided `setup.sql` to Mastodon's database: